 Laudato Si' Project began is 2016 in response to Pope Francis' encyclical Laudato Si': On Care for Our Common Home.
 Laudato Si' Project is a tax-deductible 501(c)3 non-profit that seeks restore humanity's connection to the natural world through education, stewardship and recreation.
-This is done through educational programming, stewardship projects, recreational outings and partnerships with schools, parishes and land-owners.
+This is done through educational programming, stewardship projects, retreats, recreational outings and partnerships with schools, parishes and land-owners.

 Joe Meyer, Executive Director